top of page

 Is There a Monk Fruit Without Any Additives or Fillers?

 Yes!
-The first sweeteners I list contain just monk fruit extract.
-Only one ingredient.
-If you want the purest form of sweetener, this is it — 100% pure extract.
-No erythritol, bulking agents, fillers, or additives.
+The first sweeteners I list contain only monk fruit extract — just one ingredient.
+If you're looking for the purest form of monk fruit, this is it: 100% pure extract, with no erythritol, bulking agents, fillers, or additives.

-Instead, focus on concentration of mogroside V (or "V" for short).
-All products you see in this first infographic are "100% pure extract," but their sweetness level, color, aftertaste, solubility, and price vary depending on the mogroside V concentration in the extract—from 7 to 50 percent.
+All products you see in the first infographic below are "100% pure extract" but they vary in sweetness level, color, aftertaste, solubility, and price — depending on the mogroside V concentration in the extract (ranging from 7 to 50%).

 Is Monk Fruit Available in Liquid Form?